/THE NEW PATRON AGE/

 Remember this isn’t about telling subscribers what they’ll ‘get’.
 No one cares!
 That comes later.

-First, appeal to their hearts and tell them why you want to explore a patronage model.
+First, tell them why you want to explore a patronage model.
 Tell them how their contribution will allow you, the artist they love, to continue making more of the work that’s impacted them in the past.
 Tell them how it will free you from the confines that have slowed you down.
 Tell them about what excites you.
 If you had a boatload of money available to you right now and were told you could do the project of your dreams, what would you start doing?
 Use that energy and that mindset to write this appeal.

 Then, once you’ve written this appeal, sure, tell them about what they ‘get’.
 If there were people who were on the fence, it will push them over.